PriyanshuRao-code/C_prog_MathFusion-Project/README.md

 # Co_ordination.h
 It deals with finding -
-Distance
+Distance,
-Area of triangle(using co-ordinates of triangle)
+Area of triangle(using co-ordinates of triangle),
-Area of quadrilateral(using co-ordinates of quadrilateral) Midpoint between two points
+Area of quadrilateral(using co-ordinates of quadrilateral), Midpoint between two points,
-Slope of line
+Slope of line,
-Checking collinearity
+Checking collinearity,
-Distance of a point from line
+Distance of a point from line,
-Finding equation of line(from 2 points)
+Finding equation of line(from 2 points),
 Checking for parallel lines

 # Complex.h